Fine-Tuning LLM with DPO (Direct Preference Optimization)

 "prompt": "Explain the difference between TCP and UDP",

-"chosen": "TCP (Transmission Control Protocol) ensures reliable data delivery with acknowledgment, flow control, and error checking.
-UDP (User Datagram Protocol) establishes no connection, provides no delivery guarantees, but offers minimal latency.
+"chosen": "TCP (Transmission Control Protocol) provides reliable data delivery with acknowledgment, flow control, and error checking.
+UDP (User Datagram Protocol) is connectionless, without delivery guarantees, but with minimal latency.
 TCP is used for HTTP, FTP, SMTP; UDP for DNS, video streaming, real-time games.",

 "rejected": "TCP is reliable, UDP is fast.
-TCP is slower because it checks each packet.
+TCP is slower because it checks every packet.
 Both are internet protocols."

 }

-DPO implementation via TRL
+Implementing DPO with TRL

 from trl import DPOTrainer, DPOConfig